andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 2 (William Hartnell)</sub>

-It’s a fun, dorky historical and Ian spends a lot of time in a toga, so it comes highly recommended from me.
+It's a fun, dorky historical and Ian spends a lot of time in a toga, so it comes highly recommended from me.
 Also the First Doctor accidentally ends up swept up on a journey that leads him to the court of Nero himself where he has to engage in "the gentle art of fisticuffs."
 Clearly, the Doctor is starting to take a more proactive role in the story.

 Story 12; 4 episodes - The Romans